Chen-Gary/Chen-Gary.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Gary Chen is an undergraduate student at CUHK(SZ), majored in computer engineering.
+Honghao Chen (陈泓昊) is an undergraduate student at CUHK(SZ), majored in computer engineering.
 He is currently working in [Human-Cloud Systems Laboratory](https://hcslab.cuhk.edu.cn/) as a research assistant.

+He used to intern at a game company, [HyperGryph (鹰角网络)](https://www.hypergryph.com/) and worked as a game developer for their popular mobile game project, [*Arknights (明日方舟)*](https://www.arknights.global/).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "files/Resume-Honghao-Chen-website-20220105.pdf" "newtab" >}}resumé{{< /staticref >}}.